noaa-nwfsc/Skagit-IBM/CONFIG_README.md

 Parameters:
 - `threadCount`: The maximum number of hardware threads to use when running the model (-1 = as many as are available)
-- `rng_seed` (optional): Random number generator seed.
+- `rng_seed` (optional): Random Number Generator (RNG) seed.
 If a positive non-zero value is specified, the model will use the value to seed the random number generator.
-It will also limit the number of threads to 1 (overriding the `threadCount` parameter.
+It will also limit the number of threads to 1 (overriding the `threadCount` parameter.)
 Together this will create reproducible, deterministic outputs for testing or validation.
-If `rng_seed` is 0 or not present, the random number generator will obtain a random seed, resulting in non-deterministic outputs across multiple runs.
+  If negative or omitted, the RNG will use a pseudo-random seed.
+- `habitatTypeExitConditionHours`: float; optional, default 2.0; the number of consecutive hours a fish must reside in a Nearshore habitat (at the end of each hour) after which it will "exit" the simulation.
+- `habitatMortalityMultiplier`: float; optional; default 2.0; additional mortality multiplier applied in distributaries and nearshore habitats
+- `mortMin`: float; optional; default 0.0005; mort_min_c parameter used in fish mortality equation
+- `mortMax`: float; optional; default 0.002; mort_max_d parameter used in fish mortality equation
+- `growthSlope`: float; optional; default 0.007; growthSlope used in Pmax equation
 - `envDataType`: string, either `file` or `sim`
     - if `envDataType` is `file`, the following entries are expected:
         - `recStartTimestep`: the number of 1-hour timesteps from midnight on January 1 to the start date/time of the recruitment data